 Angelman syndrome is caused by abnormal expression of a group of genes on chromosome 15.

-People with Angelman syndrome may also have:
+People with Angelman syndrome may also have the following symptoms:

 - trouble playing or interacting directly with other people

 - unusual movements including fine tremors, hand flapping, jerky limb movements